 - Limited range of motion

-Work Related Injuries are to be reported within 24 hours to the Workers’ Compensation Coordinator.
-The WC Coordinator will assist in triaging the injury and scheduling of appointments with Kaiser Permanente’s Occupational Health Center.
+Work-related injuries are to be reported within 24 hours to the Workers’ Compensation, ADA, and Leaves Specialist.
+The WC Specialist will assist in triaging the injury and scheduling an appointment with Kaiser Permanente’s Occupational Health Center.

-Reporting of Work-Related Injuries requires the injured worker to complete the DWC1 form and for the supervisor to complete the Supervisor’s First Report form.
-Please FAX completed forms to the confidential WC FAX line at (707) 664-4049.
+Reporting work-related injuries requires the injured worker to complete the DWC1 form and for the supervisor to complete the Supervisor’s Report of Work-Related Injury/Illness form.
+Return the completed forms to email@example.com or fax to (707) 664-4049.